Social Icons

 Directed by Eric Canuel

-When a movie starts with two cops arguing over whose case it will be when a body is hanging on a sign post with one half in Quebec and the other in Ontario, I knew I was up for some fun movie.
+When a movie starts with two cops arguing over whose case it is when a body is hanging on a signpost—with one half in Quebec and the other in Ontario—I knew I was in for a fun ride.

-The fun got a lot better when the two tried to investigate on their side of the body and ended up ripping the corpse in half.
-Now, this is not a spoiler because more happens in the movie from the weird captain and the funny combination of both actors that will make you wish, you were there in person when some of the things were happening.
+The fun got even better when the two tried to investigate their respective sides of the body and ended up ripping the corpse in half.
+Now, this isn’t a spoiler because much more happens in the movie, from the weird captain to the hilarious combination of both actors that will make you wish you were there in person to witness some of the craziness.

-The film is about two cops David Bouchard (Patrick Huard) and Martin Ward (Colm Feore) as they try to solve a murder of a body found on the border of Quebec and Ontario.
+The film follows two cops, David Bouchard (Patrick Huard) and Martin Ward (Colm Feore), as they try to solve the murder of a body found on the border of Quebec and Ontario.

-The jurisdiction of the crime forces the two to walk together on solving the case, which is about a deranged serial-killer that is killing managers of hockey over some personal issues with the way the managers are selling his favorite players.
+The jurisdiction of the crime forces the two to work together on the case, which involves a deranged serial killer targeting hockey managers over personal grievances about how they’re selling his favorite players.

-When the movie ends you are left gasping at the odd paring, both men in the movie are fathers and we get to see all the antics you will expect from a cool dad and from a not so cool dad.
+By the end of the movie, you’re left gasping at the odd pairing.
+Both men are fathers, and we get to see all the antics you’d expect from a cool dad and a not-so-cool dad.

-The movie moves along in a weird form, the clumsy attitude of David Bouchard gets things blown up and the good cop persona of Martin Ward turns the blown-up events into jokes when reacts.
+The movie moves along in a quirky way.
+David Bouchard’s clumsy attitude leads to things blowing up, while Martin Ward’s good cop persona turns these blown-up events into jokes with his reactions.

-The director’s decision to give us an idea of what it will be like when these two misfits gets high on weed was welcomed as we get to see them get along for the first time.
+The director’s decision to show us what it’s like when these two misfits get high on weed is a welcome addition, as we finally see them get along for the first time.

-The film was also nominated for four Canadian Comedy Awards in 2007 and winning in three, which were Best Direction, Best Writing and Best Actor for Colm Feore.
-It also won the Genie Awards in 2007 (now called Canadian Screen Awards, which is like Canadian Golden Globe) in Best motion picture and Overall sound.
+The film was nominated for four Canadian Comedy Awards in 2007 and won three: Best Direction, Best Writing, and Best Actor for Colm Feore.
+It also won the Genie Awards in 2007 (now called the Canadian Screen Awards, which are like Canada’s Golden Globes) for Best Motion Picture and Overall Sound.

-This movie was well done and it got a sequel done eleven years after the release of this movie.
+This movie was well done and even got a sequel eleven years after its release.

 48 Hrs.
 (1982)